10 Bad Password Examples: Avoid These Common Mistakes

 Dashlane Password Manager includes features and tools to ensure you never end up on the bad password list.
 Easily generate, store, and autofill strong passwords securely with AES-256 encryption and zero-knowledge architecture.
 Use 2FA to safely access your passwords, your password health score to track your password strength, and dark web monitoring to identify if your information has been leaked on the dark web.

 Sometimes, we can get in our own way when it comes to password security, so why not leave it to the experts?
-Quickly and easily generate a super strong password with this free password generator.
+Quickly and easily generate a super strong password with this free, random password generator.

 - IEEE, “Personal Information in Passwords and Its Security Implications,” May 2017.